Patricia Knatchbull, 2nd Countess Mountbatten of Burma: Marriage and children

-As Lady Brabourne during her father's lifetime, her immediate family became closely involved in the consideration of a future consort for her first cousin once-removed, Charles, Prince of Wales.
+As Lady Brabourne during her father's lifetime, her immediate family became closely involved in the consideration of a future consort for her first cousin once removed, Charles, Prince of Wales.
 In early 1974, Lord Mountbatten began corresponding with the eldest son of Queen Elizabeth II and Prince Philip about a potential marriage to Lady Brabourne's daughter, Amanda.
 Charles wrote to Lady Brabourne (who was also his godmother), about his interest in her daughter, to which she replied approvingly, though suggesting that a courtship was premature.
-Amanda Knatchbull declined the marriage proposal of Charles in 1980, following the assassination of her grandfather.
+Amanda Knatchbull declined the marriage proposal of Charles in 1980, following the assassination of her maternal grandfather.